What is margin?

 Roulette offers a simple way to illustrate this.
 If you’ve ever bet on black, and seen black come up, you know that that pays out 100% of your stake - a $1000 bet on black pays $1000 - so the odds are offered at 50/50.

-But don’t forget about the 0 (or sometimes 00) - that one little green square that reduces the probability of winning a straight red/black bet by 1/37, or 2.7%.
+But don’t forget about the 0 - the one little green square that reduces the probability of winning a straight red/black bet by 1/37, or 2.7%.
 That’s the house edge.

-By offering zero margin bets, Cloudbet is essentially removing the house edge that it would ordinarily have - so you can think of it as playing roulette on a wheel without the zeroes.
+By offering zero margin bets, Cloudbet is essentially removing the house edge that it would ordinarily have - so you can think of it as playing roulette on a wheel without the zero.

 Why margin matters